 Mice are rodents, which means their teeth are constantly growing.
 They have a strong urge to chew things to wear down their teeth, including wood, cardboard, food containers, or plastic.

-Although less common than the other signs of mice, a mouse may get caught in the open when the light is turned on in the basement, kitchen, or other room.
-In rare cases, mice may run out into the open looking for food, water, or shelter.
+Although less common than the other signs of mice, a mouse may be seen in the open when looking for food, water, or shelter.

 Think you have a mouse problem?
-Call Fox Pest Control for a free Rhode Island mouse control quote.
+Call Fox Pest Control at (401) 655-2922 for a free Rhode Island mouse control quote.

 Your technician will conduct a thorough pest control inspection of your home and property in order to provide a customized mouse treatment plan that will be most effective for your situation.